-We prepared an overall verification assessment for Verification 2 to note whether the State's procedures satisfy the federal regulation at Section 1923(g)(1)(A) of the Act and identify any providers that exceeded their hospital-specific DSH payment limit.
+We prepared an overall verification assessment for Verification 2 to note whether OHCA's procedures satisfy the federal regulation under section 1923(g)(1)(A) of the Social Security Act and identify any providers that exceeded their hospital-specific DSH payment limit.

-Results: We found that DSH payments made to 48 of 51 qualifying hospitals complied with the hospital-specific DSH payment limit while the DSH payments made to two qualifying hospitals exceeded the hospital-specific DSH payment limit for those hospitals.
-The two hospitals provided support for significantly less uninsured data than they reported to the State1.
-A third facility did not provide support for its uninsured charges and therefore we were unable to determine if the hospital exceeded its hospital-specific limit.
-DSH payments were made to an additional four hospitals that did not meet the requirements for DSH eligibility and another 17 hospitals that we were unable to verify their qualification status (see Verification 1).
+Results: We found that DSH payments made to 50 of 52 qualifying hospitals complied with the hospital-specific DSH payment limit while the DSH payments made to two qualifying hospitals exceeded the hospital-specific DSH payment limit for those hospitals.
+The two hospitals provided support for significantly less uninsured data than they reported to OHCA.
+DSH payments were made to an additional four hospitals that did not meet the requirements for DSH eligibility and another nine hospitals for whom we were unable to verify their qualification status (see Verification 1).

-Only uncompensated care costs of furnishing i/p and o/p hospital services to Medicaid-eligible individuals and individuals with no third-party coverage for the i/p and o/p hospital services they received as described in Section 1923(g)(1)(A) of the Act are eligible for inclusion in the calculation of the hospital-specific DSH payment limit, as described in Section 1923(g)(1)(A) of the Act.
+Only uncompensated care costs of furnishing i/p and o/p hospital services to Medicaid-eligible individuals and individuals with no third-party coverage for the i/p and o/p hospital services they received as described in section 1923(g)(1)(A) of the Social Security Act are eligible for inclusion in the calculation of the hospital-specific DSH payment limit.

-Procedures

-State Level Procedures:
+Procedures Hospital Procedures: